mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 The object above has three keys - one for each node of the graph.
 Each of the keys has an associated array which lists the neighbors of the current node.

 Often we have a numeric value associated with the edge between two nodes.
-For example, in our Google Analytics case, this numeric value may represent the number of visits from page `A` to page `B`.
-In such case, we can model the data as a **weighted graph**.
-Here's how we can represent the Google Analytics data with JavaScript:
+For example, if we have a Google Analytics report, we can represent the pages as nodes and the transitions between them as edges.
+The numeric values from the report which represent the number of visits from page `A` to page `B`, we can associate with the edges and call them **weights**.
+A graph which has weights associated with its edges we are going to call a **weighted graph**.
+Here's the data structure we can use for representing the Google Analytics report in our program:

 ```ts
 const graph = {